goutfeb/Corona-BrightnessPlugin/BrighnessPlugin/README.md

 ### Support

-More support is available from the PUBLISHER_NAME team:
+More support is available from the KEETIZ team:

 * [E-mail](mailto:bancel@keetiz.com)
 * [Plugin Publisher](https://www.keetiz.com)